ATinyFish3/ATinyFish3.github.io/blogs/2022-12-29-Year-of-Virtue.md

 - One idea of having 'utility' be a virtue - what this would actually mean (as a virtue)?

 I think my aim will be to finalise a list of virtues and answer these questions within the next year - with the aim to use this to make consistent morally good actions going forward.

+*2023-01-10*

+## Notes on some musings

+Axiomatic Virtue Ethics

+Does just the virtue of 'empathy' act as an axiom for all good?

+Seems to just give Utilitarianism, oops

+Needs to pass tests of:

+  - switch tracks to kill 1 person better than killing 5 (e.g. empathy to all 6 equally but 5* more people / empathy to 5 > empathy to 1

+  - Lie to Nazis cause -empathy from lying < than +empathy from people _not dying_

+  - Fraud to buy malaria nets bad?
+(SBF)

+Forgive murderers but dont 'ignore/discount' ~victims~

+^Incentive problem still - i.e. has to work in a world where people may act without empathy

+Incorporate uncertainty

+Rule utilitarianism - not good _in general_ to have people commiting fraud for "the greater good"

+If _I_ was xyz^ - but _I_ would have given money to charity rather than "invest" in crypto (work in world where people will invest in crypto).
+In world where I am more like them then definitly bad that I lost money but

+Creating life not empathatic but should balance with wider moral circle e.g. future people

+Should include animals

+<br/><br/>

+*Final, more coherent writing will be posted to [my substack](https://atinyfishswaterblogged.substack.com/)*